openwallet-foundation/credo-ts/demo-openid/README.md

 git clone https://github.com/openwallet-foundation/credo-ts.git
 ```

-Open two different terminals next to each other and in both, go to the demo folder:
+Open three different terminals next to each other and in both, go to the demo folder:

 ```sh
 cd credo-ts/demo-openid